Honda restates earnings after booking expanded airbag recall costs

 Honda earlier this month said it would restate its earnings as it had to book an additional cost of 44.8 billion yen after Takata, its top air bag supplier, agreed to an expanded recall in the United States last month.

-Takata is at the center of the recall of millions of vehicles equipped with air bag inflators which can explode with too much force and spray metal fragments inside vehicles.
+Takata is at the centre of the recall of millions of vehicles equipped with air bag inflators which can explode with too much force and spray metal fragments inside vehicles.